strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ## Create a plugin content-type

-The idea of the todo plugin is to have a todo list for every entry that you'll create in your project.
+The idea of the todo plugin is to have a list of tasks for every entry that you'll create in your project.
 This can be very useful for content-manager who wants to keep a clear vision of what needs to be done for a unique entry.

-A todo is a simple list of tasks that needs to be saved in your application.
+Todo is a simple list of tasks that needs to be saved in your application.
 Also, each task will be **related** to an existing entry but will see this later in this guide.

 You can create a new collection-type using the `generate` CLI command or by directly creating/updating the necessary files in your code editor.
 Here, we'll do both: